apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, parquet logical type `TIMESTAMP_MICROS` is used by default while saving `TIMESTAMP` columns.
 In Spark version 2.4 and earlier, `TIMESTAMP` columns are saved as `INT96` in parquet files.
 To set `INT96` to `spark.sql.parquet.outputTimestampType` restores the previous behavior.

+  - Since Spark 3.0, if `hive.default.fileformat` is not found in `Spark SQL configuration` then it will fallback to hive-site.xml present in the `Hadoop configuration` of `SparkContext`.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was